dret/webconcepts/concepts/jwt-claim/iss.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/jwt-claim/iss"
 title:         "JSON Web Token Claim: iss"
+concept-name:  JSON Web Token Claim
+concept-value: iss
 description: "The \"iss\" (issuer) claim identifies the principal that issued the JWT.
 The processing of this claim is generally application specific."
 ---